 The second thing that really helped with lifestyle, SURPRISINGLY, was getting on an anti-anxiety med.
 As I was starting to get sick, I experienced my first panic attacks.
 I had SO many things I wanted to accomplish, and yet there I was, bed-bound every single day… It was worse than death in my mind… Just watching your youth and opportunities dwindle away while you were miserable in bed?
 The worst!
 So I started getting a lot of anxiety about how I would live the life I wanted while also taking care of my health.
 But once I got to OKC and got settled, I saw a psychiatrist for the first time.
 Through a test I took on the computer, she showed me that my anxiety was so bad that it was actually causing me to have a lack of focus and mild ADD.
 I got on an anti-anxiety medication, and shockingly, it’s the med that has helped my stomach the most of anything I have tried.

 Now, I probably sound like I am all better now, living this happy lifestyle.
 LOL.
 That is far from the truth.
 I still get sick 1-2 days most weeks and even ended up in the hospital two months ago.
 I have to be very careful with food and alcohol and balancing those with a routine of hydration, 8+ hrs of sleep, tons of vitamins, and more.
-But I am doing much better than I was at the beginning – I even started my own business in this time!
+But I am doing much better than I was at the beginning – I even started my own business at this time!
 So now I work from home (on my blog!
-Give me a follow www.seebyantigone.com!) and am able to work when I feel physically able, rather than pushing myself and ending up in bed for a whole week.
-I wanted to share the background of my personal story in the beginning because I believe my stress and anxiety were the biggest factors in causing my Gastroparesis.
+Give me a follow www.seebyantigone.com!) and can work when I feel physically able, rather than pushing myself and ending up in bed for a whole week.
+I wanted to share the background of my personal story in the beginning because I believe my stress and anxiety were the most significant factors in causing my Gastroparesis.
 If you are currently struggling with Gastroparesis, try to look at your body and mind as one, rather than two separate spheres because they are more intertwined than we could ever understand!
 Mind/ body/ spirit balance is the BEST way to get feeling better – I swear!
 Consider making bold moves away from your sources of stress, and I promise, it will help your physical symptoms lessen.
-If you have any questions, I would love to be a resource for anyone out there struggling – feel free to email me at firstname.lastname@example.org.” – Antigone
+If you have any questions, I would love to be a resource for anyone out there struggling – feel free to email me at email@example.com.” – Antigone Transcribed 8/3/2018

 Do you know someone with an Abilitee Story, or would you like to share your own?
 We’d love to hear it!
 Send us an email at firstname.lastname@example.org to get started.